Two weeks is a standard amount of time to visit Taiwan. It’s the bare minimum I recommend for doing a full circuit around the country.

 - Dolphin/whale watching (Klook / KKday)

-- Aboriginal cooking class (Klook / KKday)
+- Indigenous cooking class (Klook / KKday)

-- Aboriginal hunting class (Klook / KKday)
+- Indigenous hunting skills class (Klook / KKday)

 - Paddle boarding below the Qingshui Cliffs (Klook / KKday)